What Are YouTube Tags? Techniques to Optimize Your Video Reach

 Adding tags to your YouTube videos is a straightforward process.
 Here's a step-by-step guide on how to add tags to a YouTube video:

-1. and navigate to your content page.
+1. Sign in to YouTube Studio and navigate to your content page.

 2. Find the video you want to add tags to and click on the pencil icon to edit.